-The ConnecTra Society is a non-profit connecting agency, linking people with physical disabilities to activities, services, and programs to be more active and involved in community life.
+ConnecTra Society is a non-profit connecting agency, linking people living with disabilities to activities, services, resources and opportunities aimed at creating a more inclusive community in British Columbia.

-The society was formed in 1999 by Vancouver tetraplegic Sam Sullivan who was invested as a member of the Order of Canada in 2005 for his service to people with disabilities.
+The ConnecTra society was formed in 1999 by Vancouver tetraplegic Sam Sullivan, who was invested as a member of the Order of Canada in 2005 for his service to people with disabilities.
 Learn more about Sam’s story on the Disability Foundation website.
 At ConnecTra we believe that there is power in telling your story.
 If you have an idea for a workshop or presentation, we would love to hear from you.
 Please email firstname.lastname@example.org.

 ConnecTra is one of the six affiliated societies that make up the Disability Foundation.